ecard0/ServiceOver-App/README.md

 serviceover.app@gmail.com

 # ServiceOver (english)
-ServiceOver is application for badminton umpires.
-It also provides the ability to AirPlay, and will show a scoring view on a TV via AirPlay devices (TV or Apple TV).
+ServiceOver is a powerful iOS app designed for badminton umpires to efficiently manage matches.
+It keeps track of scores, warnings, and faults while generating a detailed score sheet.
+With built-in AirPlay support, it seamlessly displays the match score on a TV, ensuring clear and professional scorekeeping.
+Ideal for both amateur and professional umpiring, ServiceOver enhances match management with ease and accuracy.

 More information to come